Part One Filming reenactment

-Part Eight – The Parable of the Dishonest Steward
+Filming The Parable of the Dishonest Steward

-The majority of the religious establishments in Jerusalem in the time of Jesus was represented by the Phalacies.
+The majority of the religious establishments in Jerusalem in the time of Jesus were represented by the Phalacies.
 They saw themselves as the most faithful upholders of the laws of Moses.
 The Holy land, however, was little more than a colony ruled over by a vassal king who owed his firm to the patronage of pagan Rome.
 This was why, when the Phalacies trapped Jesus into some kind of indiscretion they recruited the king’s men.
-If he did not transgress religious law he might be tricked into talking treason.
+If he did not transgress religious law he might be tricked into talking about treason.

 Subtitle: “Master, we know that thou teach righteously, neither acceptest the person of any man but teach the way of God.
-Tell us therefore what thinketh thou?
+Tell us, therefore, what thinketh thou?
 Is it lawful to give tribute to Caesar or not?”

 Before answering Jesus asked to see what was given to tribute.
 Jesus then asked them whose image the coin bore.